patbl/Skillshare.im/app/views/pages/faq.html.md

 * Will others find it valuable?
 * Is it legal?

-If your answers were "yes" and "no," respectively, go ahead!
+If your answers were "yes" and "yes" respectively, go ahead!
 If they weren't, try to come up with something else.

 #### How much does it cost?